lcwell/lcwell.github.io/content/log/compressing-weights-with-randomness/index.md

 In this note we first train a simple feed-forward neural net on MNIST, and then investigate compression of the learnt weights using techniques presented in the paper:
 Additionally, we pose the question of whether training with L1 or L2 penalties will improve the compression rates, and we try to find empirical relations to a notion of effective rank of the the weight matrix.

-The complete code can is available at
+The complete code is available at
 <https://github.com/lcwell/compressing-weights-with-randomness>.

 ## Step 1: Data, architecture and training

 All models follow a simple baseline skeleton with variations.
-It is defined in the class `MnistFCNet` in [repo/mystuff.py](https://github.com/lcwell/compressing-weights-with-randomness/blob/main/mystuff.py).
+It is defined in the class `MnistFCNet` in [mystuff.py](https://github.com/lcwell/compressing-weights-with-randomness/blob/main/mystuff.py).
 Here is a brief summary.

 ---